joshuarbholden/drum_solo_generator/README.md

 Once you have all that:
 * Download the abptest.bat file.
 (It's only a few lines; writing one for Mac/Linux should be trivial but I haven't done it yet.
 Or I could just make a Julia function that does the same thing.
 I should probably do that.)
+* Download the percussions-JBH.abh header file which the other abc files will import.
 * Pick a Jupyter notebook from the main repo directory.
 * Execute cells until things start happening.  :)